How to choose the right company credit card for employees

 All of these features make company cards seem like a good option at first glance.
 However, they are not the smartest or most agile payment method currently available.
 Though banks offer a number of handy features, credit cards feature limited verification steps, and company spending can be a challenge to monitor.

-The limits of the company card
+The limits of the company card for employees

 As already hinted at, there are some pretty significant downsides if corporate cards are your company's main payment method.
 Let's dig into each.